abertschi/ad-free/README.md

 This major release extends the user interface with plugins.
 Plugins run while ads are being played and add some level of entertainment to your music experience.

-- Listen to interdimensional cable advertisement featured in Rick and Morty instead of casual ads
+- Listen to interdimensional cable advertisement featured in Rick and Morty instead of casual ads.
+Wubalubadubdub!

 ### [v0.0.2.3, 2017-04-20](https://github.com/abertschi/ad-free/releases/tag/v0.0.2.3)
 Minor release: